filip-szczepankiewicz/fwf_sequence_tools/siemens/readme.md

 xps = fwf_xps_from_siemens_json(nii_fn);
 ```

-This function assumes the .json, .bval, and .bvec files are has names similar to the nifti file.
+This function assumes the .json, .bval, and .bvec files has names derived from the nifti file.